Abdelrahman-Ibrahim/movie_recommendations_fe_assignment/README.md

 This repository contains an assignment for our summer interns'19 candidates.

 ## Updates
--Navbar
+- Navbar:
-  -Added simple navbar with ability to search and subscribe button which pops up.
+  - Added simple navbar with ability to search and subscribe button which pops up.
--Entrance
+- Entrance
-  -Background photo with parallax effect.
+  - Background photo with parallax effect.
-  -Logo,text and subscribe button again in the middle.
+  - Logo,text and subscribe button again in the middle.
--New movies section
+-New movies section:
-  -New movies' posters in divs with shadow when hover.
+  - New movies' posters in divs with shadow when hover.
--Filter button
+- Filter button:
-  -Using font awesome icon for filter.
+  - Using font awesome icon for filter.
-  -When clicking the button it will disapear and show hidden section for filtering movies.
+  - When clicking the button it will disapear and show hidden section for filtering movies.
-  -Confireming apply or cancel this will show the filter button angin.
+  - Confireming apply or cancel this will show the filter button angin.
--5 stars button
+- 5 stars button:
-  -Just small change and rename it Rate.
+  - Just small change and rename it Rate.
--Next page buttons
+- Next page buttons:
--My css file >> My-style.css
+- My css file >> My-style.css
--My js file >> Myapp.js
+- My js file >> Myapp.js

 ## Screenshots